 The role of medicine is to make the lives of Americans better, safer, and more prosperous.
 As business owners, it is our responsibility to do the very best we can in the interest of our employees.
 Now that we know better, we must do better.

-As of January 15… We have reduced our corporate partners’ orthopedic costs by 81%* at an overall savings of over $6.1 MILLION dollars with an average patient improvement at 6 months of 80%.
+As of January 15… We have reduced our corporate partners’ orthopedic costs by up to 70%* at an overall savings of over $6.1 MILLION dollars with an average patient improvement at 6 months of 80%.

 Watch this video to see how Frank progressed through his Regenexx procedure to complete the Boston Marathon in less than 6 months after his knee procedure.